Ever since diamonds were first discovered in South Africa, they have found their way into our culture as symbols of love, status and wealth.

 Despite the significance they have in our culture, most people actually don’t know much about the precious stones that adorn the jewelry we wear.

-In this writeup, we will reveal interesting ways that diamonds are formed in nature and how diamonds are made using modern technology.
+In this writeup, we look at the different ways that diamonds are formed in nature and how diamonds are made using modern technology.
 We’ve also created a fully animated infographic to help you visualize what happens during the various processes.

 Did you know that diamonds are made of carbon and it is fundamentally the same material as pencil lead (graphite)?
 Yet, they are the hardest substance ever known to mankind and have completely different properties as graphite.